KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 Facebook is the 'king' of social traffic, with other networks such as Twitter, Instagram and Pinterest close behind.

+Outreach can be done for free through Facebook sharing.

+Outreach can also be done by paying to advertise

+Notably, this may reach a different demographic segment than other forms of advertisement.

+The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.

 #### Twitter Advertising

 Twitter has a media playbook devoted to faith and religious ads can be occasionally found on Twitter.